MDC DSA History

 Learning to Love the Machine: Some Assembly Required

-Socialists of all stripes should reckon that we may need to rebuild at the local level the very thing we’ve been fighting for years if we want to retain and expand political power.
-We need to build our own political machines.
+Socialists of all stripes should reckon that we may need to rebuild at the local level the very thing we’ve been fighting for years.

 June 10th MPD Police Budget Hearing Roundup